-You will need the following ingredients to make this Apricot Mustard Chicken Recipe: Water, Dijon Mustard, Apricot Preserves, Low Sodium Soy Sauce, Scallions and Chicken Breasts.
+You will need the following ingredients to make this Apricot Mustard Chicken Recipe (see recipe card for quantities): Water, Dijon Mustard, Apricot Preserves, Low Sodium Soy Sauce, Scallions and Chicken Breasts.

-🥣 How do I make this Apricot Mustard Chicken Recipe
+🥣 How do I make Apricot Mustard Chicken

 In a large skillet, Add the water, mustard, apricot preserves, low sodium soy sauce and fresh green onions.
 Stir until well combined.